 Statutory instruments are also published in or alongside Government gazettes.
 Proclamations, which in effect Presidential decrees are made known to the public through gazettes.

-There are currently two universities that offer the study of law, namely University of Zimbabwe, and Midlands State University.
-These offer Bachelor of Laws Honours Degree, which is studied over a four year period at the former and five years at the latter.
+There are currently four universities that offer the study of law, namely University of Zimbabwe, Midlands State University, Great Zimbabwe University - Herbert Chitepo Law School and Zimbabwe Ezekiel Guti University.
+They offer Bachelor of Laws Honours Degree, which is studied over a four-year period at the former and five years at the latter universities.
 The study of Law at the universities is rigorous and comprehensive.
 Entry into the law requires the highest grades at Advanced Level.
 The syllabi are worked out in consultation with the Council for Legal Education and Law Society of Zimbabwe, organs that were established to maintain standards in the practice of law.
-In consultation with these organs, the Faculties are committed to upgrading and revising its syllabi to ensure that the graduates it produces are fully equipped to deal with the complex legal, social, economic and political issues that mark today's ever changing society.
+In consultation with these organs, the Faculties are committed to upgrading and revising its syllabi to ensure that the graduates it produces are fully equipped to deal with the complex legal, social, economic and political issues that mark today's ever-changing society.
 Students are required to undergo periods of practical attachments with the courts and legal firms.
-A third university, namely the Great Zimbabwe University, is at an advanced stage of launching the Bachelor of Law Honours Programme under its Herbert Chitepo Law School.

 It was established to meet an expressed need to improve the accessibility of legal and information services to all sections of the population.
 Programmes undertaken by the LRF are based on the understanding that human rights in Zimbabwe can be advanced by facilitating access to the legal system.